 Tesla Model S Review

-The 2013 Tesla Model S ranks 1 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 13 published reviews and test drives of the Tesla Model S, and our analysis of reliability and safety data.
+The 2014 Tesla Model S ranks 2 out of 12 Super Luxury Cars.
+This ranking is based on our analysis of published reviews and test drives of the Tesla Model S, as well as reliability and safety data.

 Other Cars to Consider

-The 2013 Tesla Model S seats five and has rear-wheel drive.
-An electric motor and a single-speed transmission are standard on all models.
-Two trims are offered: base and Model S Performance.
-The Performance trim is more powerful, comes standard with a larger battery and upgrades some interior materials.
-The Model S sees few changes for the 2013 model year.
-As a result, this overview uses applicable research and reviews from 2012 and the current model year.
+The 2014 Tesla Model S seats five (or seven with optional cargo area jump seats) and has rear-wheel-drive.
+An electric motor and a single-speed transmission are standard.
+The Model S comes in 60, 85 and P85 trims.
+The Model S debuted for the 2012 model year and sees few changes for 2014.
+As a result, this overview uses applicable research and reviews from 2012, 2013 and the 2014 model year.